Download the all-new Republic app:

 Advertisement

-final act of Harvey Weinstein’s rape trial in New York begins Wednesday, when once-powerful film producer will be sentenced following his landmark #MeToo conviction.
+The final act of Harvey Weinstein’s rape trial in New York begins Wednesday, when the once-powerful film producer will be sentenced following his landmark #MeToo conviction.
 Weinstein is scheduled to be sentenced Wednesday in New York City.
 He faces up to 29 years behind bars for raping an aspiring actress in 2013 and forcibly performing oral sex on a TV and film production assistant in 2006.
 A second criminal case is pending in California.

 Both women that Weinstein was convicted of assaulting are expected to be in court to give victim impact statements before he is sentenced.
 Weinstein will also have a chance to speak.
-He opted t to testify at his trial, but at sentencing he won’t have to worry about getting grilled by prosecutors.
+He opted not to testify at his trial, but at sentencing he won’t have to worry about getting grilled by prosecutors.

 Advertisement